scaleway/scaleway-cli/docs/commands/instance.md

 scw instance security-group create name=foobar description=foobar foobar
 ```

-Create a Security Group that will be applied as a default on instances of your organization
+Create a Security Group that will be applied as a default on instances of your project
 ```
-scw instance security-group create organization-default=true
+scw instance security-group create project-default=true
 ```

 Create a Security Group that will have a default drop inbound policy (Traffic your instance receive)